Tsaulogy/ml-geo-blog-8.0-4/README.md

 1. Clone this repository
 2. Open your browser and go to the Red Admin GUI (http://localhost:8001/default.xqy)
 3. Select 'App Servers'
 4. Select the 'Create HTTP' tab and create a new app server with a name, the root pointing to the file location of the repo (e.g. D:/github/ml-geo-blog-8.0-4/) and a port number (e.g. 1234).
-You'll want modules to point (file system).
-Also, since we're not storing any data in the database, you can use the default database 'Documents'.
+You'll want modules to point to your file system.
+Also, since we're not storing any data in the database, you can use the default database 'Documents'
 5. In your browser, go to that app server port (e.g. http://localhost:1234/default.html) to see the app